ps-manish/GLAB-908.13.1-CICDSecurity/README.md

 ## To dos for Learners

-Learners need to go through the provided set of scenarios where security risks could occur in the CI/CD process and to work in pairs and identify the potential consequences of each scenario and what steps they could take to mitigate the risk
+Please review scenarios.txt with the list where security risks could occur in the CI/CD process and to work in pairs and identify the potential consequences of each scenario and what steps they could take to mitigate the risk